open-source-tabletop/cadence/releases/modules/squadrons/squadrons.md

 This game uses the Cadence Wargame System for it's core rules with the following additional rules.

-## Starfighters
+## Ships

 Each model in Squadrons represents a single ship of fighter or bomber scale referred to throughout as Ships.

 ## Ship Movement

-Ships in Squadrons are flying at high speeds meaning they need to be carefully manoeuvered.
-The following additional rules apply to moving your Ships.
+Ships in Squadrons are flying at high speeds meaning they need to be carefully manoeuvred.

-### Compulsory Movement

 Each time you activate one of your Ships you must always perform at least 1 Command Point of Movement, though you may still choose when to perform this action.
 When you perform this action you must also move the maximum distance allowed.